Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Introduction

+In practice, the limited qubit counts and noise levels mean that most GQC experiments are performed on small test problems or on high-fidelity simulators rather than on real quantum hardware~\cite{Imre2014,kaseb2024quantum}.
 On the other hand, AQC, exemplified by quantum annealers, evolves a quantum system continuously from an easy-to-prepare ground state to the ground state of a problem Hamiltonian.
 Adiabatic devices, so-called Ising machines, directly implement energy minimization on spin/binary decision variables.
 They are generally more noise-tolerant because the computation is analog and not gate-based~\cite{Kaseb2025SolvingComputing}.
-For example, D-Wave's Advantage\texttrademark\ system (QA)\footnote{\url{www.dwavequantum.com}} contains on the order of 5,000 superconducting qubits with sparse connectivity, and Fujitsu's latest generation Digital Annealer (DA), i.e., Quantum-Inspired Integrated Optimization software (QIIO)\footnote{\url{en-portal.research.global.fujitsu.com/kozuchi}}, can emulate annealing on up to 100,000 fully-connected binary variables at room temperature~\cite{kaseb2024power}.
+For example, D-Wave's Advantage\texttrademark\ system (QA)\footnote{\url{www.dwavequantum.com}} contains on the order of 5,000 superconducting qubits with sparse connectivity.
+Fujitsu's latest generation Digital Annealer (DA), i.e., Quantum-Inspired Integrated Optimization software (QIIO)\footnote{\url{en-portal.research.global.fujitsu.com/kozuchi}}, can emulate annealing on up to 100,000 fully-connected binary variables at room temperature~\cite{kaseb2024power}.
 These Ising machines specialize in solving NP-hard quadratic optimization problems.
 Nevertheless, they do not guarantee a perfect solution, but often find high-quality minima of the associated problem Hamiltonian~\cite{kaseb2025aqpf2}.